Click the issue you want to know more about

 10. Backup of data files

-Backup commands such as tar, cpio in the Linux can be used.
+Backup commands such as tar, cpio in Linux can be used.

-For example, you want to backup the directory user1 under the home.
+For example, you want to backup the directory user1 in the home folder.

 # cd /home